vuejs/rfcs/active-rfcs/0000-router-onBeforeNavigate.md

 `useDataFetching()` is about being able to hydrate the information but `onBeforeNavigate()` only needs to return a promise:

-# Motivation

-Today's data fetching with Vue Router is flawed

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

-Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.

-# Detailed design
+## Canceled Navigations

+A canceled navigation is a navigation that is canceled by the code (e.g. unauthorized access to an admin page) and results in the route **not changing**.
+It triggers `router.afterEach()`.
+Note this doesn't include redirecting (e.g. `return "/login"` but not `redirect: '/login'` (which is a _"rewrite"_ of the ongoing navigation)) as they trigger a whole new navigation that gets _"appended"_ to the ongoing navigation.

 ## Failed Navigations

-A failed navigation is a navigation that is canceled by the code (e.g. unauthorized access to an admin page) and results in the route **not changing**.
-It triggers `router.afterEach()`.
-Note this doesn't include redirecting (e.g. `return "/login"` but not `redirect: '/login'` (which is a "rewrite")) as they trigger a whole new navigation that gets "appended" to the ongoing navigation.

-## Errored Navigations

-An errored navigation is different from a failed navigation because it comes from an unexpected uncaught thrown error.
-It triggers `router.onError()`.
+An failed navigation is different from a canceled navigation because it comes from an unexpected uncaught thrown error.
+It also triggers `router.onError()`.

 # Drawbacks

+## Larger CPU/Memory usage

+In order to execute any `await` statement, we have to mount the pending routes within a Suspense boundary while still displaying the current view which means two entire views are rendered during the navigation.
+This can be slow for big applications but no real testing has been done to prove this could have an impact on UX.

 ## Using Suspense